Collective worship should be the heartbeat of any church school.

-Collective worship differs from the corporate worship in church, as it a space where all the pupils and staff, including those of other faiths or of non religious worldviews can gather together to reflect.
-This can be as a whole school, as house or year groups or even as a classes.
+Collective worship differs from corporate worship in church, as it is a space where all the pupils and staff, including those of other faiths or non-religious worldviews, can gather together to reflect.
+This can be as a whole school, as house or year groups or even as a class.

 All acts of worship should be inclusive, invitational and inspirational, with pupils encouraged to take an active role in planning and leading worship.

-The national Church of England Education Office has produced guidance for Collective worship in schools.
-Their Collective Worship webpage also contains helpful advice to schools.
-The Faith at Home (I am a school leader) archive of collective worship and spirituality activities, including videos for both primary and secondary schools provides high quality resources to support schools in their collective worship.
+The National Church of England Education Office has produced guidance for Collective worship in schools.
+Their Collective Worship webpage also contains helpful advice for schools.
+The Faith at Home (I am a school leader) archive of collective worship and spirituality activities, including videos for both primary and secondary schools provides high-quality resources to support schools in their collective worship.

 The Education Team provide training and support for school leaders, worship teams and clergy in developing their Collective worship.
 Please check the training schedule for upcoming worship training.